Skip to content

 Upstream Cherry-Picks

 In the event that a critical change is made in the TianoCore upstream during the Active Development phase, the Project Mu team (with any suggestions or comment from downstream contributors) will evaluate the change for a mid-release cherry pick.
-If warranted, the commit(s) will be cherry-picked directly from TianoCore using the -x parameter so that it is obvious which upstream commit corresponds to the cherry-pick.
-This is for provenance as well as ensuring that these commits are cleaned up on the next integration.
+If warranted, the commit(s) will be cherry-picked directly from TianoCore with [CHERRY-PICK] in the commit title, to indicate that this came from TianoCore out of cycle with the stable tags.

 Stabilization Phase